jdalvidrez/food-stories/guides/getting-started.md

 ---

 # {{page.title}}

-## Build a website in 10 minutes
 This page specifies each step necessary to get started with your own website.
+You can finish these steps and **have your own website in about 10 minutes**.

 ### Create an account at GitHub
 - Create an account at [GitHub](http://github.com/register).
 Whatever username you choose will be referred to below as GITHUB_USERNAME.